oktavilla/hopp-docs/docs/information-design-templates/content-item.md

   </div>
 </div>

-The Content Item [Category](../data-models/category.md) will always be shown as the first label <span class="example-reference">1</span> unless the current one is specifically exempt from being shown in context labels in the Product Configuration.
+The Content Item [Category](../data-models/category.md) will always be shown as the first label <span class="example-reference">1</span> unless the current one is specifically exempt from being shown in context labels.
+There may also be additonal labels <span class="example-reference">2</span> showing the most relevant tags of the Content Item.
+Both exemptions and additional labels are defined in the Product Configuration.

+The platform determines what tags to show in an additional label <span class="example-reference">2</span> by looking at:
-Additonal labels <span class="example-reference">2</span>, showing the most relevant tags of the Content Item, may also have been defined.
-What tags that will be shown is determined by which Tag Groups are mapped to each label in the [Product Configuration](../configuration/index.md#content-item-context-label-preferences).
+A. The Tag Group(s) mapped to the label in the [Product Configuration](../configuration/index.md#content-item-context-label-preferences).

-* Each label will show tags that belong to *one* specified [Tag Group](../data-models/tag-group.md).
-* It is possible that more than one Tag Group have been specified for a label.
-In that case they will be processed in the order they are defined as such:
-  * If the Content Item has tags in the *first* Tag Group those tags will be shown.
-  * Tags from a second, third etc Tag Group will *only* be shown if the Content Item does not have any tags in previous groups.
+B. Available tags on the Content Item.

+The label will only be shown if one or several tags on the Content Item (B) belong to the mapped Tag Group (A).
+Even if more than one Tag Group is defined for a label the platform will only show tags from one group.
+In this case we look for tags in the mapped groups in order.
+If no tags are found in the first group we move on to the second one and so on.

 ----